GLIMS-RGI/lake_terminating/README.md

   clouds, snow cover, cast shadow), use the "not assigned" category (`term_type`=9)
 - Recall that a list of definitively not lake-terminating glacier (lake level = 0) is very useful in its own right

-**We strongly urge contributors to use the 0 - 3 lake-terminating level categories defined above**, but will accept binary submissions ("lake-terminating"/"not lake-terminating") as well.
+> :warning: **We strongly urge contributors to use the 0 - 3 lake-terminating level categories defined above**, but will accept binary submissions ("lake-terminating"/"not lake-terminating") as well.
 If you are performing a binary lake-terminating classification, please consider the above-defined Levels 1 & 2 as “yes”, and **please make it clear in your contribution that you did a binary classification**.